ankane/groupdate/README.md

 :cake: Get the entire series - **the other best part**

-Supports PostgreSQL, MySQL, MariaDB, and Redshift, plus arrays and hashes (and limited support for [SQLite](#for-sqlite))
+Supports PostgreSQL, MySQL, MariaDB, SQLite, and Redshift, plus arrays and hashes

 :cupid: Goes hand in hand with [Chartkick](https://www.chartkick.com)